TobikoData/sqlmesh/docs/guides/scheduling.md

     **Note:** An Airflow Connection must be configured for each engine accordingly.
 Refer to [Engine support](../integrations/airflow.md#engine-support) for more details.

-After setup is completed, the following DAGs should become available in the Airflow UI when filtered by the `sqlmesh` tag:
+After setup is completed, the `sqlmesh_janitor_dag` DAG should become available in the Airflow UI when filtered by the `sqlmesh` tag:

 ![Airflow UI after successful setup](scheduling/airflow_successful_setup.png)